Deep Bayesian Future Fusion for Self-Supervised, High-Resolution, Off-Road Mapping: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we propose a self-supervised, scalable map completion framework for off-road navigation fusing the future information from the complete trajectory.
-Unlike existing literature attempting to solve the downstream tasks somewhat directly, we aim to generate a dense and denoised map at a resolution ($2$cm) significantly larger than the state-of-the-art (i.e. $20$cm).
+In this paper, we propose a self-supervised, high-resolution, scalable map completion framework for off-road navigation fusing the future information from the complete trajectory.
 To effectively deal with the variable noise and sparsity, we couple the Bayesian mechanism \cite{prbook} with SOTA generative loss formulations on top of the efficient convolutional backbone.
 We demonstrate the efficacy of our framework from both a direct generative modeling perspective and through the lens of a downstream task.

 With the advent of faster computes, we plan to increase the mapping range with more data and employ our dense map predictions to assist in diverse downstream tasks.
 Finally, we hope our domain-agnostic framework will encourage the robotics community in general to pursue similar self-supervised dense mapping protocol for large-scale pretraining in the foreseeable future.